 COVID-19 IN THE BALKANS

 Covid-19, a respiratory disease, which had its origin in Wuhan, China in December 2019, has now spread globally.
 Inevitably, the Balkan region makes no exception.
-The outbreak of this virus evolves rapidly with new cases every day, but as of 19th of November, the statistics show as follows:
+The outbreak of this virus evolves rapidly with new cases every day, but as of the 10th of May, the statistics show as follows:

 For further information about travel in the Balkans, visit the websites below: